 Need Tree Root Removal?
 Ezy-Plumb Can Help

-A backed-up drain is one thing, but problems delivered to your front and back door by tree roots in pipes and drains can bring your plumbing to a standstill, cost thousands in damage, and give you one heck of a headache.
+A backed-up drain is one thing, but problems delivered to your front and back door by tree roots in pipes and drains can bring your plumbing to a standstill, cost thousands in damage, and give you a headache.
 Luckily, the guys at Ezy-Plumb are seriously skilled and experienced in fast, affordable, expert drain blockage removal (even tree roots!) – with all the right tools, products and techniques.

 How to clear tree roots from drains?
 It couldn’t be more straightforward than calling the friendly Melbourne bayside plumbers at Ezy-Plumb today.